samueljuamoc/samueljuamoc/README.md

 ### Hi there 👋
 Electronics Engineer.
-Here's my code library for training and learning purposes.
+Here's my library for code and PCB layouts.
-Cheers!

 <!--
 **samueljuamoc/samueljuamoc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.